 3 Most Common Breathing Problems in Dogs

-Labored breathing (dyspnea) is characterized by the pet's breathing with an open mouth and with elbows that stick out from the dog’s body.
+Labored breathing (dyspnea) is characterized by the pet's breathing with an open mouth and elbows sticking out from the dog’s body.
 Your pooch may also keep his head and neck low and in front of his body.
-His nostrils might be wide open when he breathes and his chest and belly might move more than usual.
+His nostrils might be wide open when he breathes, and his chest and belly might move more than usual.
 Noisy breathing can also be a symptom of dyspnea.

 What Causes Dyspnea?

-Dyspnea can be caused by many underlying health conditions.
-Some are genetic or not as serious: small nostrils, elongated soft palate, trachea collapse or allergies.
+Many underlying health conditions can cause dyspnea.
+Some are genetic or not as serious: small nostrils, elongated soft palate, trachea collapse, or allergies.
 Foreign objects stuck in your dog’s throat or nose can lead to breathing problems or choking.

-Dyspnea is often a result of a trauma to any part of the dog's respiratory system.
-Infections in nose, lungs and spaces surrounding the lungs are also common, just like inflammatory disorders such as chronic bronchitis.
+Dyspnea is often a result of trauma to any part of the dog's respiratory system.
+Infections in the nose, lungs, and spaces surrounding the lungs are also common, just like inflammatory disorders such as chronic bronchitis.

-Some conditions that cause dyspnea in dogs can potentially be very serious, like tumors, pulmonary edema, or bleeding in the lungs.
+Some conditions that cause dyspnea in dogs can potentially be severe, like tumors, pulmonary edema, or bleeding in the lungs.
 Even problems not related to the respiratory system can affect it indirectly and cause dyspnea.
-For example, enlarged stomach, spleen or liver can make your dog’s belly press on his diaphragm.
+For example, an enlarged stomach, spleen, or liver can make your dog’s belly press on his diaphragm.
 Air or fluid in the belly can lead to the same problem.

-Rapid breathing (tachypnea) can be recognized by a breathing rate that is faster than normal and shallow breathing.
-Your dog’s mouth may be partially open but it usually won't be open as wide as when he is panting.
+Rapid breathing (tachypnea) can be recognized by a faster breathing rate than normal and shallow breathing.
+Your dog’s mouth may be partially open, but it usually won't be open as wide as when he is panting.

 What Causes Tachypnea?

-Tachypnea in dogs can be caused by lower-respiratory ailments like bronchitis or fluid on the lungs, but it can also be caused by some non-respiratory problems such as canine bloat, anemia or heart disease.
+Tachypnea in dogs can be caused by lower-respiratory ailments like bronchitis or fluid in the lungs.
+Still, it can also be caused by some non-respiratory problems such as canine bloat, anemia, or heart disease.
 Blood clots in lung vessels can also lead to rapid breathing in dogs.

-Canines can sometimes react to fever and heatstroke by breathing rapidly, although it is more likely that will lead to panting instead.
+Canines can sometimes react to fever and heatstroke by breathing rapidly, although it is more likely to lead to panting.
 Tachypnea can turn into dyspnea if left untreated and shouldn’t be ignored.

 3. Abnormal Panting

-While panting is often not a problem because it is a way for dogs to cool themselves in high temperatures or during exercise, a specific type of panting it can sometimes indicate a breathing problem.
-Normal panting is characterized by fast and shallow breathing, wide open mouth and extended tongue.
+While panting is often not a problem because it is a way for dogs to cool themselves in high temperatures or during exercise, a specific panting type can sometimes indicate a breathing problem.
+Normal panting is characterized by fast and shallow breathing, a wide-open mouth, and an extended tongue.